The Lüftlmalerei of Garmisch-Partenkirchen

 Please note that the content of this website was originally written in English.
 Because this site uses an online translator, depending on where you are in the world, the text may be translated.
 And, depending on the text, it may be translated incorrectly.

-1. Bronner, Franz Joseph.
-Von Deutscher Sitt' und Art.
-Munich: Verlag Max Kellerer, 1908, p.
-305: "Welcher Sommerfrischler oder Tourist hätte nicht schon seine helle freude an den alten, anmutig bemalten Bauernhäusern gehabt, deren unser Hochgebirge noch eine ganz erkleckliche Anzahl aufweist!
-Manche unserer Gebirgsorte, wie z.B. das berühmte Oberammergau (mit ungefähr einem Dußend bemalter Häuser), das prächtig gelegene Mittenwald (mit 32 freskengeschmücktehn Häusern) gleichen geradezu riesigen Bilderbüchern.
-Ich glaube kühn behaupten zu dürfen, daz kein Gebiet Deutscchlands so viele freskengeschmückte Bauernhäuser besitzt wie unsere bayerische Alpenlandschaft zwischen Lech und Inn.
-Wenn nun einer der fremden seiner Wissensgier Befreidigung verschaffen wollte und sich nach den Schöpfern dieser Gemälde erkundigen würde, so würde er auf hundert fragen aller Wahrscheinlichkeit nach kaum ein halb dutzendmal einen richtigen Bescheid erhalten.
+1. Franz Josef Bronner, Von deutscher Sitt' und Art (Munich: Max Kellerer, 1908), p.
+305: "Welcher Sommerfrischler oder Tourist hätte nicht schon seine helle Freude an den alten, anmutig bemalten Bauernhäusern gehabt, deren unser Hochgebirge noch eine ganz erkleckliche Anzahl aufweist!
+Manche unserer Gebirgsorte, wie z.B. das berühmte Oberammergau (mit ungefähr einem Dutzend bemalter Häuser), das prächtig gelegene Mittenwald (mit 32 freskengeschmückten Häusern) gleichen geradezu riesigen Bilderbüchern.
+Ich glaube kühn behaupten zu dürfen, daß kein Gebiet Deutschlands so viele freskengeschmückte Bauernhäuser besitzt wie unsere bayerische Alpenlandschaft zwischen Lech und Inn.
+Wenn nun einer der fremden seiner Wissensgier Befriedigung verschaffen wollte und sich nach den Schöpfern dieser Gemälde erkundigen würde, so würde er auf hundert Fragen aller Wahrscheinlichkeit nach kaum ein halb dutzendmal einen richtigen Bescheid erhalten.
 Die meisten Einheimischen wissen wenig oder so viel wie nichts in der Sache und bei einem Nachschlagen in Chroniken oder führern ergeht es einem nicht viel besser.
 Freilich, diese Malerei ist ja eine Kunst, die an der Straße steht und die in mancher Beziehung Ähnlichkeit mit dem Volksliede hat; man ergötzt sich an diesen Schöpfungen -- ohne viel zu fragen, wer sie erdacht, wer sie gemacht oder wer sie zuerst gebracht."